AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 	> **Note:** The visibility of this button is tied to the **NotesAreInking** boolean through a **BooleanToVisibility** converter.

-1. Expand the **M2_EnableInk** snippet in the **SightsDetailPageViewModel**.
+1. Expand the **M2_EnableInk** snippet in the **SightDetailPageViewModel**.
 This method will set the **IsNotesInking** bool to true.
 We're going to use this property to handle visibility for the Ink and Text elements.

 	(Code Snippet - _M2_EnableInk_)
 	<!--mark:1-3-->